 To achieve these goals, we've established the following learning objectives--themes/categories for your development and growth.

-Each of the learning objectives are broken down into smaller learning outcomes that we have tied directly to all assesment items in the course (Activities, problems, questions, projects, etc.).
+Each of the learning objectives are broken down into smaller learning outcomes that we have tied directly to all assessment items in the course (homework, readings, quizzes, projects, etc.).
 You can view the current learning outcomes (and objectives) by examining this shared document: Stat 184 Learning Outcomes PDF.
 You can also find these in the Standards Based Grading Progress Checker app that will be linked in Canvas.

 All members of our class community have responsibilities.